lab1092/blender-manual_ja/manual/physics/particles/visualization.rst

    Age
       The sections of the texture are gone through sequentially in particles' lifetimes.
    Angle
       Change the section based on the angle of rotation around the *Align to* axis, if *View* is used the change is based on the amount of tilt.
    Frame
       The section is changes according to the frame.

 Offset
-   Specifies how to choose the first part (of all the parts in the n×n grid in the texture defined by the *UV Split* number) for all particles.
+   Specifies how to choose the first part
+   (of all the parts in the n×n grid in the texture defined by the *UV Split* number) for all particles.

    None
       All particles start from the first part.
    Linear
       First particle will start from the first part and the last particle will start from the last part, the particles in between will get a part assigned linearly from the first to the last part.
    Random
       Give a random starting part for every particle.

 Trail Count
-   See the description in the
+   See the description in `Halo`_.
-   FIXME(TODO: Internal Link; [[#Halo|Halo Render Type]]) above.